MShields1986/topic_latency_test/README.md

 # topic_latency_test
 ## Overview
 Package to test the reliability and latency of a ROS system in two ways.
-1. comparing the send and receive times of a message for a given topic
+- Test 1. comparing the send and receive times of a message for a given topic
-2. evaluating the time for a /cmd_vel packet sent to be acted upon and that command then observed in /odom
+- Test 2. evaluating the time for a /cmd_vel packet sent to be acted upon and that command then observed in /odom

-## Details for 1.
+## Details for Test 1.
 This test

 This test includes delays due to: